data classification

 How Gigantics Operationalizes Data Classification Across All Environments

-• Discovery & labeling: detect PII/PHI/PCI patterns and apply consistent labels (e.g., Public, Internal, Confidential, Restricted) to columns and datasets.
+• Discovery & Metadata Labeling: Automatically detects PII/PHI/PCI patterns and applies consistent sensitivity labels (e.g., Restricted, Confidential, Public) directly to column-level metadata.

 Operationalize data classification with confidence.